jjyr/restricted-sparse-merkle-tree/README.md

 * Generate / Verify multi-leaves merkle proof
 * Customize hash function
 * Rust `no_std` support

+This article describes details of the tree [An optimized compacted sparse merkle tree](https://justjjy.com/An-optimized-compact-sparse-merkle-tree)

 **Notice** this library is not stable yet; API and proof format may changes.
 Make sure you know what you are doing before using this library.